Institute of Island Studies | Research Associates

 The Institute of Island Studies has an active Research Associate program.
 The position of Research Associate is intended to establish a formal association between the Institute and outstanding scholars whose research is congruent with the Institute’s mandate.

-MEET OUR RESEARCH ASSOCIATES
+IIS RESEARCH ASSOCIATES

 Dr. Nand C. Bardouille